garagehive/garagehive.github.io/docs/garagehive-reminded-not-booked-setup.md

    ![](media/garagehive-reminded-not-booked-tiles3.png)

 6. To move a line to the **In Process** tile or mark it as closed, click **Process** and choose either **Set In Process** or **Mark as Closed**.
 7. Any reminder older than 30 days is automatically closed and removed from the tiles.
-If a reminder is still in **New** state and its due date becomes over due it will be set to **Automatically Closed.**
+If a reminder remains in the New state and passes its due date, it will automatically be set to Closed.

    ![](media/garagehive-reminded-not-booked-tiles4.png)